 Breaking into direct fulfillment

 DTC sales are projected to reach $212.9 billion this year, according to eMarketer’s forecast, up from $182.6 billion last year.
-More than 67% of the brands, retailers, and 3PL companies we surveyed are increasing their investments in DTC fulfillment over the past 3 years, with 14% making “significant increases”.
+More than 67% of the brands, retailers, and 3PL companies we surveyed are increasing their investments in DTC fulfillment, with companies focusing on sustainable, profitable growth rather than growth at all costs.

 Namely, high-growth brands are locking in technologies that extend their reach and create customer “stickiness” through flexible and speedy fulfillment options, order accuracy, personalization, and other offerings that connect with today’s shifting consumer beliefs.